 We wish that these penetrating comments by Dr. Robinson could be read and reread by every evangelical company.
 What he says is the heritage of the Reformation.
 It is the truth of justification by faith which calls the current evangelical scene into radical question.

-Our dispensationalist friends do acknowledge the doctrine of justification by faith.
+Our Dispensationalists friends do acknowledge the doctrine of justification by faith.
 We happily recognize this and gladly confess that Christian dispensationalists are no less Christian before God than are we.
 Our earnest appeal is that the truth of justification by faith, which dispensationalists profess, be allowed to call every system and doctrinal edifice into radical question.

-The dispensationalist is comfortable when the doctrine of justification is just one of a number of doctrinal beliefs.
+The Dispensationalists is comfortable when the doctrine of justification is just one of a number of doctrinal beliefs.
 But it is a different matter entirely when justification by faith becomes so central and all-embracing that it becomes the hermeneutical principle that determines our view of everything else.